 When Mike and I started Instagram nearly two years ago, we set out to change and improve the way the world communicates and shares.
 We’ve had an amazing time watching Instagram grow into a vibrant community of people from all around the globe.
 Today, we couldn’t be happier to announce that Instagram has agreed to be acquired by Facebook……It’s important to be clear that Instagram is not going away.
 We’ll be working with Facebook to evolve Instagram and build the network.
 We’ll continue to add new features to the product and find new ways to create a better mobile photos experience.

-The most important component of the Facebook business model is its advertising machine.
-Thus, the first and critical step Facebook took when buying Instagram was to gradually integrate its advertising network within Instagram.
+Thus, the first and critical step Facebook took when buying Instagram was gradually integrating its advertising network within Instagram.

 Facebook goes all in with Instagram

-We don’t know exactly how much of those revenues were coming from Instagram, but Recode argues that Facebook might soon rely on the majority of its revenues from Instagram.
+We don’t know exactly how much of those revenues were coming from Instagram, but we can easily assume that most than half of Meta’s advertising revenues come from Instagram.

 Zuckerberg takes over

-Fast forward 2018, as Systrome pointed out on a blog post:
+Fast forward to 2018, as Systrome pointed out in a blog post:

 We’re planning on leaving Instagram to explore our curiosity and creativity again.
 Building new things requires that we step back, understand what inspires us and match that with what the world needs; that’s what we plan to do.